 Navigating Public Transport in Foreign Cities: A Beginner's Guide

-Deciphering the Rhythms of Global Urban Motion
+Global Urban Motion

 Urban transit is the circulatory system of a city, and understanding its pulse is essential for efficient travel.
 While a subway map might look like a chaotic web of colored lines, most modern systems follow a predictable logic based on radial or grid patterns.
 For example, the Paris Métro is exceptionally dense, with 300+ stations ensuring you are never more than 500 meters from a stop, whereas the Tokyo subway relies on precision-timed transfers between competing private operators.